Emil Bergholt

-Emil Bergholt (born 25 August 1997) is a Danish handball player for Skjern Håndbold and the Danish national team.
+Emil Siersbæk Bergholt (born 25 August 1997) is a Danish handball player for Skjern Håndbold and the Danish national team.
+He is the captain at his club, Skjern Håndbold.

+Bergholt comes from a handball family with deep ties to Skjern Håndbold.
+His father Henrik Bergholt was also playing for the same club, reaching 354 matches for the club.
+His brother Viktor Bergholt is also a handball player at Skjern Håndbold.

 Career

 Bergholt played as a junior for Skjern Håndbold, where he also started his senior career in 2014.
 With Skjern he won the Danish Cup twice.
-In 2017 he left for the second division club TM Tønder, where he ended up staying for two seasons.
+In 2017 he left for the second tier club TM Tønder, where he ended up staying for two seasons.
 He shifted to Mors-Thy Håndbold in 2019, and won the Danish Cup again in 2020.
 Since 2021 he's back in Skjern Håndbold.

+In March 2025 it was announced that from the 2026-27 season he will play for German SG Flensburg-Handewitt.
+Flensburg-Handewitt activated a 135.000 euro release clause to sign him.

+National team

-He made his debut for the Danish national team on 9 March 2023, scoring one goal.
+He made his debut for the Danish national team on 9 March 2023 against Germany, scoring one goal.
+He was however injured less than a month later, which ended his season.

+His first major international tournament was the 2025 World Men's Handball Championship, where Denmark won the tournament.
+Being a surprising callup from Skjern Håndbold he started the tournament as a backup, but would become a regular starter as the tournament progressed.